 While they are tiny, the Pomeranian has a huge personality that makes up for their small size.
 They can be willful and territorial, but proper training and socialization will keep them on their best behavior.

-The fearless Schnauzer is a friendly, smart, and loyal companion.
-It comes in three types which are each considered their own breed: the miniature, the standard, and the giant.
+The fearless Schnauzer is a friendly, intelligent, and loyal companion.
+It comes in three types; each considered its own breed: the miniature, the standard, and the giant.

 They also work great for allergy sufferers.